 This template is a Generic transport document for carrying concessional limited quantities (CLQ) loads that comply with all requirements of the chapter 3.4.10 of the Code.

-Packing labels for dangerous goods based on UN Model Regulations are available to download below.
-Please refer to the Australian Dangerous Goods Code to clarify how labels should be applied and where they should be displayed.
+Class labels for dangerous goods based on UN Model Regulations are available to download below:

 - The names of the individual label files match the label ‘Model Numbers’ in the Australian Dangerous Goods Code.

-- The labels are fully scalable Windows Metafiles that can be inserted into Word documents in the same fashion as other images.
+- The labels are fully scalable Windows Metafiles that can be inserted into Word documents in the same way as other images.